Beyond Prompting: An Autonomous Framework for Systematic Factor Investing via Agentic AI: Data and Factor Overview

 The baseline sample design follows standard empirical screening rules for U.S. common equities.
 Following standard data preprocessing conventions in the literature (e.g., \cite{gu2020empirical}), we restrict our universe to common stocks listed on the NYSE, AMEX, and NASDAQ.
 To mitigate the influence of microcap anomalies and stale-price effects, we further impose a minimum price filter of 5 USD.
 In addition, we require at least 252 observations per stock to preserve stability for rolling transformations.
 The target return is winsorized cross-sectionally at the 1st and 99th percentiles by date before model estimation.

-Table~\ref{tab:sample-construction} shows that screening is economically meaningful and not mechanically trivial.
+Exhibit~\ref{tab:sample-construction} shows that screening is economically meaningful and not mechanically trivial.
 The largest contraction occurs at the common-share filter and price filter stages, which is consistent with excluding non-common securities and thinly traded low-price names.
 Importantly, even after conservative screens, the final panel remains broad, with 8,052 stocks and 16.5 million stock-day observations, providing sufficient cross-sectional depth for daily ranking tests.

 For evaluation windows, we use strict time separation to avoid look-ahead bias.
-The iterative promotion gate is determined using data through December 2020.
-The period from January 2021 onward is treated as out-of-sample, and our main external reporting emphasizes the stricter post-January 2023 window.
-This design ensures that model development and performance reporting are temporally separated.
+The iterative promotion gate is determined using data through December 2020, and the main out-of-sample results reported in the subsequent sections use the full window from January 2021 to December 2024.
+In addition, we report the post-January 2023 period as a stricter subsample check to assess robustness in a more recent environment.